Aulacaspis yasumatsui: Description

 The adult female cycad aulacaspis scale has a flattened, circular or pear-shaped cover, often distorted in shape by the close proximity of leaf veins or other scale insects.
 The cover is white, and may be translucent enough to see the orange coloured insect with its orange eggs beneath.
 White or pale yellow shed skins are seen on the margin of the cover.
 The adult male has an elongated cover with parallel sides; it is white and felted, with shed skins similar in colour to the female.
 In light infestations, these scales are on the undersides of the leaves, but in heavier infestations they also occur on the upper surface and on the roots, at depths down to about 60 cm.

 Distribution

 The cycad aulacaspis scale is native to tropical and sub-tropical parts of southeastern Asia.
 It was first described in 1977 by Tagaki in Thailand, and its range also includes Singapore, Malaysia and China, and it is also known from the Cayman Islands, Puerto Rico and the US Virgin Islands.
-More recently, it was first detected in Florida in 1996 and had spread to Hawaii by 2000.
+More recently, it was detected in Florida in 1996 and had spread to Hawaii by 2000.
 It was discovered at the National Botanical Research Institute at Lucknow in India in 2007, on Microcycas calocoma, an endangered species of cycad; this infestation was contained and eradicated by intensive treatment.